HEALTH CARE IN ANCIENT ROME

 “During this visit, the god appeared to Aristides in a dream-vision, and this encounter changed his life.
 Asclepius not only prescribed treatments for his chronic bouts of illness, the god also offered guidance for the conduct of all aspects of his life.
 Thereafter, Aristides placed himself and his career under the god's protection, making numerous extended visits to the renowned Asclepius sanctuary in Pergamon.
 In his autobiographical narrative of his numerous encounters with the god, Aristides reveals his special relationship with Asclepius by most often addressing the god as "Savior."

-Healing Temples of Ancient Greece
+Healing Temples of in the Greco-Roman Era

 Strabo wrote in “Geographia” (c.
 A.D.
 20): “On the road between the Tralleians and Nysa is a village of the Nysaians, not far from the city Acharaca, where is the Plutonium, with a costly sacred precinct and a shrine of Pluto and Kore, and also the Charonium, a cave that lies above the sacred precinct, by nature wonderful; for they say that those who are diseased and give heed to the cures prescribed by these gods resort there and live in the village near the cave among experienced priests, who on their behalf sleep in the cave and through dreams prescribe the cures.
 These are also the men who invoke the healing power of the gods.
 And they often bring the sick into the cave and leave them there, to remain in quiet, like animals in their lurking-holes, without food for many days.
 And sometimes the sick give heed also to their own dreams, but still they use those other men, as priests, to initiate them into the mysteries and to counsel them.
 To all others the place is forbidden and deadly.
 [Source: Strabo, The Geography of Strabo: Literally Translated, with Notes, translated by H. C. Hamilton, & W. Falconer, (London: H. G. Bohn, 1854-1857)